google/applied-machine-learning-intensive/v2/03_regression/07_neural_networks/slides.md

 <!--
 1958 - Frank Rosenblatt - An American psychologist attempted to build a machine called a perceptron.

+We can think of the perceptron as the building block of neural networks.
+The perceptron has no hidden layers.
+We feed our features into the left side, do computation, and receive a predicted target.

+This looks strikingly similar to the models we've been builing in this course.
+And that's no accident!
+We can think of a linear regression model as a perceptron.

+But what are those mystery computations that take place on the black lines?
+There are weights, w_{1}, ..., w_{m}, that are used in these computations.
+How does that work?
+Let's look closer at what's happening behind the scenes along those black lines.

 Image Details:
 * [perceptron.png](https://towardsdatascience.com/introducing-deep-learning-and-neural-networks-deep-learning-for-rookies-1-bd68f9cf5883): Unlicensed